 The Company expenses the costs of advertising when the advertising occurs, except for direct-to-consumer advertising, which is capitalized and amortized over its expected period of future benefit.
 Advertising costs primarily relate to our direct-to-consumer marketing expenses which are composed of catalog printing, paper, postage and other costs related to production of photographic images used in our catalogs and on our web sites.
 These costs are amortized over the period in which the customer responds to the marketing material determined based on historical customer response trends to a similar season's advertisement.
 Amortization rates are reviewed on a regular basis during the fiscal year and may be adjusted if the predicted customer response appears materially different than the historical response rate.
 The Company has the ability to measure the response rate to direct marketing early in the course of the advertisement based on its customers' reference to a specific catalog or by product placed and sold.
-The average amortization period for a catalog or web promotion is typically three months.
+The average amortization period for a catalog and related items are typically three months.
 If there is no expected future benefit, the cost of advertising is expensed when incurred.
-Advertising costs reported as prepaid expenses were \$2,585 and \$2,496 as of January 31, 2009 and 2008, respectively.
-Advertising expenses were \$45,561, \$40,828 and \$35,882 for fiscal 2009, 2008 and 2007, respectively.
+Advertising costs reported as prepaid expenses were \$3,238 and \$2,585 as of January 31, 2010 and 2009, respectively.
+Advertising expenses were \$46,827, \$45,561 and \$40,828 for fiscal 2010, 2009 and 2008, respectively.